BobKerns/rpi-image-tool/README.md

 ## Scripting

 Random one-off updates and modifications are to be discouraged.
-To achieve a repeatable process, all setup should be scripted.
+To achieve a repeatable process, _all_ setup should be scripted.
+Systematically enabling that is the primary purpose of this tool.

 If you supply a script to `rpi-image-tool` all of the subcommands will be regular `bash` commands.